Carrd Tutorial: How to Make a Good Carrd Website

 The Carrd templates look excellent out of the box and can be used as they are.
 Nothing prevents you from just adding images, videos, and text and publishing.

-However, it’s always a good idea to make your site stand out by turning the template of your choice into something that’s more in line with your branding.
+However, it’s always a good idea to make your site stand out by turning the template of your choice into something more in line with your branding.
 This will require time and effort, but there’s no better way to achieve this than by tweaking a few things here and there.

 The Carrd Editor